boyroywax/ipfs-liftoff/README.md

 ### `Libp2p` - P2P Networking Framework

-P2P allows the creation of a network of nodes that can communicate with each other without the need for a central server.
+LibP2P allows the creation of a network of nodes that can communicate with each other without the need for a central server.
 This is the basis for decentralized applications (DApps) and peer-to-peer (P2P) networks.

 ### `IPFS` - InterPlanetary File System

-Built on top of libp2p, IPFS is a distributed file system that seeks to connect all computing devices with the same system of files.
+Built on top of LibP2P, IPFS is a distributed file system that seeks to connect all computing devices with the same system of files.
 In some ways, IPFS is similar to the Web, but IPFS could be seen as a single BitTorrent swarm, exchanging objects within one Git repository.
 In other words, IPFS provides a high throughput content-addressed block storage model, with content-addressed hyperlinks.
 This forms a generalized Merkle DAG, a data structure upon which one can build versioned file systems, blockchains, and even a Permanent Web.

-IPFS combines a distributed hashtable, an incentivized block exchange, and a self-certifying namespace.
-IPFS has no single point of failure, and nodes do not need to trust each other.

 ### `OrbitDB` - Distributed Database